aspyct/rusty/docs/_posts/2024-12-22-fresh_machine.md

 ## It's a SYN!

-Here's a quick breakdown of the IPs/hosts I've seen the most in my log file:

-**Please note: reverse DNS lookup [cannot be trusted](https://security.stackexchange.com/questions/257426/can-this-logic-with-regard-to-checking-reverse-dns-records-be-flawed).
-The data that appears below may be entirely wrong, for all I know.**

-I'm using `rsec` here to dissect the tcpdump log into json.
+Let's identify who is scanning us the most. `rsec` provides a handy tcpdump to json converter to help us with that.

 In particular, we're interested in the `src_group` field, which is either an IP address or, when applicable, the apex domain of the hostname returned by the reverse DNS query.
 For example, `scan.cypex.ai` becomes `cypex.ai`.
 This helps when the same apex domain is used for multiple endpoints.

 You can install `rsec` with `cargo`.
 At the time of this writing, the latest version of rsec is 0.1.1.

 ```
-cargo install --version 0.1.1 rsec
+$ cargo install --version 0.1.1 rsec
 ```

 ```